The US Senate, Including 18 Republicans, Passes Massive $1.7 Trillion Omnibus Spending Bill

 Recent stories & commentary

-For classified advertising rates and terms, click here.
 The appearance of ads on this site does not signify endorsement by the publisher.
-We do not attempt to verify the accuracy of statements made therein or vouch for the integrity of advertisers.
-However, we will investigate complaints from readers and remove any message we find to be misleading or that promotes anything fraudulent, illegal, or unethical.
+We cannot vouch for accuracy of statements or integrity of advertisers.
+We will investigate complaints, however, and remove any message we find to be misleading or that promotes anything fraudulent or unethical.

 Subscribe